The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis

-A compilation of the final measured RVs for each spectrum and the lines and spectral regions used are given in Tables \ref{tab:ObsLogFUV} - \ref{tab:ObsLogOpt4}.
+A compilation of the final measured RVs for each spectrum, as well as the lines/regions used, are given in Tables \ref{tab:ObsLogFUV} - \ref{tab:ObsLogOpt4}.

 Once the RVs have been established, an SB2 orbit is then fit to the derived RVs of both components simultaneously, constraining the orbital period $P$, eccentricity $e$, RV amplitudes $K_1 \equiv K_\text{WR}$ and $K_2$, periastron time $T_0$, and argument of periapsis $\omega$ (for non-circular orbits).
 The fitting is done using a self-written Python tool that relies on the minimization package lmfit\footnote{https://lmfit.github.io/lmfit-py/}.
 The tool finds the best-fitting RV curves for both sets of RVs simultaneously through the Levenberg-Marquardt algorithm, which is a damped least-squares minimization technique.
-For the RVs of the WR component, we allow for a constant velocity shift, which is fixed by the relative offset of the O-star RVs, since the O star is much more reliable for absolute RV measurements.
+For the RVs of the WR component, we allow for a constant velocity shift, which is fixed by the relative offset of the O-star RVs, since the O-star is much more reliable for absolute RV measurements.